Lessons in Adaptive Aloha

 I’m in total awe of all I have learned in two days.
 I first visited the Maui Wheelers, a support group for wheelchair users which has been meeting for over 10 years.
 The group has a variety of members, and I could tell right away they were like family to one another.
 Getting together with others who can honestly say they understand how you are feeling is priceless, and I realized that was missing in my life.
 I’m fortunate enough to have a strong support system, however, none of them have been in my shoes.

-I spoke to the group about my story, my new title as Ms Wheelchair Hawaii, the Vertical Beauty Project, as well as the Adaptive Water Sports events.
-I anticipated attending for long enough to speak and then leave so they could finish their meeting together.
+I spoke to the group about my story, my new title as Ms. Wheelchair Hawaii, the Vertical Beauty Project, as well as the Adaptive Water Sports events.
+I anticipated attending for long enough to speak and then leaving so they could finish their meeting together.
 As I spoke, a feeling washed over me that I needed to stay until the end, and I am glad I did.
 What I learned from them was absolutely priceless and humbling.
 This group was extremely educated on the county laws for accessibility, and the names of those who made the laws.
 They were also knowledgeable on the latest information regarding the Paratransit system among other topics.

 I was amazed by the turnout and enthusiasm.
-The needs ranged from a way to get across the sand, to adaptive equipment, to the County of Maui increasing accessibility, to simply needing a support system to get over their fears.
+The needs ranged from a way to get across the sand, to adaptive equipment, to the County of Maui's increasing accessibility, to simply needing a support system to get over their fears.
 When we all listed what resources we had to offer, it became clear how strong we were when we all acted together.
 Where one had a weakness, another had the needed strength.

-I look forward to learning from those who have endured the tough trial and error in adapting the equipment, as well as getting together with my new friends for some ocean training to get my body ready to take on the surf.
+I look forward to learning from those who have endured the tough trial and error in adopting the equipment, as well as getting together with my new friends for some ocean training to get my body ready to take on the surf.